Chalk home page

 source = KafkaSource(late_arrival_deadline="30m")

-If a message is older than the late_arrival_deadline when it arrives, its resolver will not run.
+If a message is older than the late_arrival_deadline when it is consumed, its resolver will not run.

 Parsing